Blackture/virtual-dice/README.md

   - a factor multiplied on every rolled die within one roll
   - the result's scale (by multiplying the result with the inputted value)
   - an additive modifier for the dice (You can add negative numbers)
   - the operation made (e.g. add all dice, substract the second from the first, etc.)
+  - apply advantage or disadvantage on rolls
 - view
   - the chances per side (in %)
   - the result of the roll (no decimal places)